Learn how to export a document, a book, or selected documents in a book as a single PDF file.

 For information on creating accessible PDF documents, see Adobe InDesign accessibility.

 When you select the Adobe PDF (Print) option, you cannot include interactive elements in the PDF.
-To export an interactive document to PDF, see Create interactive documents for PDF.
+To export an interactive document to PDF, see Dynamic PDF documents.

 To reset options to the default, in the Export Adobe PDF dialog box, hold down Alt (Windows) or Option (Mac OS) and click Reset.
 (The Cancel button changes to Reset.)